Hotell/typescript-lib-starter/README.md

 ## Commit ( via commitizen )

-- this is preffered way how to create convetional-changelog valid commits
+- this is preferred way how to create convetional-changelog valid commits
 - if you preffer your custom tool we provide a commit hook linter which will error out, it you provide invalid commit message
 - if you are in rush and just wanna skip commit message valiation just prefix your message with `WIP: something done` ( if you do this please squash your work when you're done with proper commit message so standard-version can create Changelog and bump version of your library appropriately )

-`yarn cz` - will invoke [commitizen CLI](https://github.com/commitizen/cz-cli)
+`yarn commit` - will invoke [commitizen CLI](https://github.com/commitizen/cz-cli)

-### Note
+### Troubleshooting

-#### `import()`
+#### dynamic `import()`

-This starter uses latest typescript >=2.4 which adds supprot for lazy loading chunks/modules via `import()`.
+This starter uses latest **TypeScript >=2.9** which has support for lazy loading chunks/modules via `import()` and also definition aquisition via [`import('../path-to-module').TypeFoo`](http://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-9.html#import-types)

+Before TS 2.9, it wasn't possible to properly generate ambient definitions if you used dynamic `import()`.
+This works now as expected without any hacks ❤️ !

+---

+> ### Before TS 2.9
+>
-Please note that if you wanna use that feature, compiler will complain because declaration generation is turned on, and currently TS can't handle type generation with types that will be loaded in the future ( lazily )
+> Please note that if you wanna use that feature, compiler will complain because declaration generation is turned on, and currently TS can't handle type generation with types that will be loaded in the future ( lazily )
+>

-How to solve this:
+> **How to solve this:**
+>
-- turn of type checking and don't generate types for that lazy import: `import('./components/button') as any`
+> - turn of type checking and don't generate types for that lazy import: `import('./components/button') as any`
-- or you can use this [temporary workaround](https://github.com/Microsoft/TypeScript/issues/16603#issuecomment-310208259)
+> - or you can use this [temporary workaround](https://github.com/Microsoft/TypeScript/issues/16603#issuecomment-310208259)